On & Off The Gringo Trail: Part One

 I was travelling with Callum—my suspiciously cheerful, curly-haired housemate and reluctant co-conspirator in all things vaguely illegal or ill-advised.
 Once upon a time, we both paid taxes, but that was back when we were sane.
 Now we were fugitives from responsibility as the plane screeched onto the steaming tarmac of RIOgaleão Airport at sundown—vibrating with a combination of naïveté, adrenaline, and the lingering belief that someone, somewhere, was probably trying to warn us that we had absolutely no idea what we were doing.

-Callum, operating on four hours of sleep and an impressive amount of Duolingo Portuguese, recited our address to the driver, who raised one eyebrow in response, which in Brazilian driver language meant: Are you absolutely certain you want to do this, gringo?
+Callum, operating on four hours of sleep and an impressive amount of Duolingo Portuguese, recited our address to the driver, who raised one eyebrow in response, which in Brazilian driver language meant: Are you absolutely certain you want to do this, gringos?

 Then we shrugged.
 He shrugged.
 A delicate, highly coordinated mutual shrug-off ensued.
 And then off we went, toward whatever version of reality awaited at £4.70 a night.